 *Keep your grass and weeds cut as short as possible.
 The longer your grass, the higher ticks can climb for attachment.

-If you are a New Jersey resident and would like to schedule an appointment or have questions concerning our Organic Tick Control Program, call today to speak with a member of our staff
+If you are a New Jersey resident and would like to schedule an appointment or have questions concerning our Green Tick Control Program, call today to speak with a member of our staff